Register & Setting up a UK Limited Company

 Issued shares represent the amount of those authorised which a limited company has put in to circulation.
 The value of a company's issued share capital is determined by multiplying the number of units it has issued by their nominal value.

-Issued shares are not the same as authorised shares.
-The authorised amount is the number of units the company could or is allowed to issue.
+Issued shares were not the same as authorised shares.
+In the past, the authorised amount was the number of units the company could or was allowed to issue.

 Issued Shares and Company Ownership